-Examines and evaluates the works of Tolkien, Tolkien's role in the creation of the genre of fantasy literature, and the ways in which Tolkien's works reflect twentieth century concerns about power and the environment.
+ENG262 Worlds and Writings J.R.
+R. Tolkien 3 credits (3 lec hrs/wk) Examines and evaluates the works of Tolkien, Tolkien's role in the creation of the genre of fantasy literature, and the ways in which Tolkien's works reflect 20th century concerns about power and the environment.
+This course may be taken 1 time for credit.